Last Updated on January 29, 2021

 While most of us are used to eat green cabbage (think about my famous cabbage soup) – I highly recommend trying red cabbage because of its robust hearty flavor and added nutritional benefits.

-Also its high content of fibers is a big plus, resulting not only in a higher satiation effect but also in stimulating a “lazy” digestion.
+Also, its high content of fibers is a big plus, resulting not only in a higher satiation effect but also in stimulating a “lazy” digestion.

 Number 1 antioxidant bargain in the world

-Especially striking is its high content of protective phytonutrients, which give the red cabbage its typical color and provide a pile of health benefits: the so called antioxidants like Bioflavonoids, Chlorophyll, Indoles und Phenole and the natural pigment Anthocyanins protect cells.
+Especially striking is its high content of protective phytonutrients, which give the red cabbage its typical color and provide a pile of health benefits: the so-called antioxidants like Bioflavonoids, Chlorophyll, Indoles und Phenole, and the natural pigment Anthocyanins protect cells.
 (1)

 Dr. Michael Greger from nutritionfacts.org calls red or purple cabbage the “number 1 antioxidant bargain in the world”.
 As cheap as you can get it, it is packed with antioxidants giving the expensive goji berries or acai berries a hard time to compete.
 (2)

-A great variation of this clean eating red cabbage salad is to add feta cheese and/or cooked bulgur to it resulting in a satiating main dish deluxe.
+A great variation of this slaw is to add cooked grains like bulgur or millet to it resulting in a satiating main dish deluxe.